The upper topology and its relation with the projective modules: Upper topology and its applications

 \begin{theorem} Let $M$ be a f.g. flat module over a ring $R$.
-Then $M$ is $R-$projective if and only if the rank map of $M$ is patch continuous w.r.t. the well-founded topology.\\ \end{theorem}
+Then $M$ is $R-$projective if and only if the rank map of $M$ is patch continuous with respect to the upper topology.\\ \end{theorem}